 I’ve done this before.

 With each new flagship iteration of Mario’s 3D adventures, you can sense Nintendo’s master designers dreading those four little words escaping the player’s lips.
-From Mario 64 to the latest (and best) example, Super Mario 3D World, the mustachioed plumber’s console titles have adhered to a strict regime of fresh, introducing unique concepts in one level , developing and building on mechanics and ideas only to scrap them at the flagpole, sometimes never to be seen again, no matter how successful.
-It’s a well-documented philosophy, and one that has bled into to other franchises, not only helping keep a 100-stage game from going stale, but also a 30-year old series.
+From Super Mario 64 to the best example, Super Mario 3D World, the mustachioed plumber’s console titles have adhered to a strict regime of fresh, introducing unique concepts in one level, developing and building on mechanics and ideas only to scrap them at the flagpole, sometimes never to be seen again, no matter how successful.
+It’s a well-documented philosophy, and one that has bled into to other franchises, not only helping keep a 100-stage game from going stale, but also a 35-year old series.
 Unfortunately this excellent way of thinking did not apply to the only same-system Mario sequel since the NES: Super Mario Galaxy 2.

 I loved the original Super Mario Galaxy, and it has stayed near the top of my all-time favorite games list since its release.
 A platformer that turned convention on its head, Mario’s trip through space breathed new life and invention into a series that is essentially all about jumping.
 By playing with gravity, they were able to create situations and obstacles that messed with the player’s brain in a way that felt at once taxing and exhilarating.
 Yes, Super Mario Galaxy was exquisitely designed, but I think what makes it stick out in people’s minds is that it was so different from what came before.
 While I don’t think that Super Mario 64 and Super Mario Sunshine are identical games, at their core they can feel very similar, and that may be the reason for the latter’s lack of enthusiastic support in some circles (not mine).
 When Galaxy burst onto the scene, however, there was no mistaking it for merely a simple upgrade in graphics.
 It made even cynics smile at Mario again.